Family Fun - Halloween Kick-off

 - Make Toasted Pumpkin Seeds!

 There has to be some bonus good to that mess when carving pumpkins!
 Pumpkin seeds are it!
 We think this last year we found the BEST recipe.
-It will be available to email subscribers in October, so make sure you are subscribed!
-(Link at the bottom!)
+Click HERE to grab the printable recipe for FREE in our shop!

 - Plan Halloween table decor & a simple fun Halloween meal!